natesilva/sequelize-mysql-timestamp/README.md

 During the tests, several tables are created.
 These have names starting with `_test_timestamp_` followed by a UUID, so they will not conflict with existing tables.
 These tables are `DROP`ped after the tests.

 The tests use Sequelize 3.x.
-To use Sequelize 4.x, you can do `npm uninstall --save-dev sequelize && npm install --save-dev sequelize@unstable mysql2` before running the test.
+To test against Sequelize 4.x, you can do `npm uninstall --save-dev sequelize && npm install --save-dev sequelize@unstable mysql2` before running the test.
 To switch back to Sequelize 3.x, do `npm uninstall --save-dev sequelize && npm install --save-dev sequelize`.